A gift from you means more hope and healing for others. Donate today.

 Many clinical trials research drugs or devices to determine safety and effectiveness.
 If you decide to participate in a clinical trial such as this, your health care will be monitored during required office visits by physicians and research staff.
 Throughout the clinical trial, you will have to take the study drug or device as instructed.
 You may be asked to have laboratory and diagnostic testing conducted.
-Other clinical trials exist to observe and collect data about diseases and treatment.
+Other clinical trials exist to observe and collect data about diseases and treatments.
 These trials do not require a patient to change their current treatment to participate.
 The results collected from these observational trials may improve our knowledge and understanding of these conditions in the future.

 Choosing to participate in a clinical trial is an important decision.
 You should think carefully about the potential risks and be sure all your questions are answered before deciding to participate.
 We encourage you to discuss your questions with family, friends, the research staff and your primary physician.
 Here are some questions you may want to ask the research staff:

 Before a study begins, the Mercy Institutional Review Board (IRB) reviews the study’s goals, treatments and procedures to ensure there are no unnecessary risks and your rights are fully protected.
 In addition, federal agencies and external review boards evaluate studies to ensure their safety and compliance with federal regulations.